tldr-pages/tldr/pages/common/mkvmerge.md

 `mkvmerge --identify {{path/to/file.mkv}}`

-- Extract the audio from the track 1 of a specific file:
+- Extract the audio from track 1 of a specific file:

 `mkvextract tracks {{path/to/file.mkv}} {{1}}:{{path/to/output.webm}}`